hyperknot/openfreemap/website/blocks/main.md

 The server is nginx on Ubuntu.

-There is no cloud, just dedicated servers at Hetzner.
+There is no cloud, just dedicated servers.

-Currently, it is behind Cloudflare, but it has been designed so that it can be changed at any time.
+Currently, it is behind Cloudflare, but it has been designed so that this can be changed at any time.

 Moreover, a lot of work is going into customizing the [styles](https://github.com/hyperknot/openfreemap-styles).